-Photo 6 - Looking south at Pier 1 wingwall at arc-shaped crack pattern in foundation.
+Photo 8 - Looking south at Pier 1 wingwall at arc-shaped compression crack pattern in foundation.
 Left-hand portion of foundation is pile supported; right-hand is on-grade.
+Crack at the base is 40 mm in width.

-Photo 7 - Looking west at Pier 1 foundation which is tilted downward to the south.
+Photo 9 - Looking west at Pier 1 foundation which is tilted downward to the south.
+The angle from horizontal was 4° at the top and 7° at the bottom stage.
+Concrete is starting to crack and spall in circled area.